Why Is Iago Jealous of Othello and Cassio: Explained

 Right?

 That’s exactly what Iago feels then.
-Cassio, who is more charismatic than battlefield experience, wins the promotion.
+Cassio, who is more charismatic than those with battlefield experience, wins the promotion.
 While Iago, who thinks of himself as a real soldier, is ignored.
 That’s Iago’s frustration in short.

-Expert Reference: Expert Harold Bloom believes that Iago’s hatred isn’t just for the promotion, it’s about power and status.
+Expert Harold Bloom believes that Iago’s hatred isn’t just for the promotion, it’s about power and status.
 Cassio owns everything Iago hates- grace, confidence, charisma, and ultimate success.

 In today’s world, Iago is the overlooked loyal and senior employee, only to notice a fresh graduate climb the corporate ladder.

-Thus, we see Iago’s frustration grows stronger, and instead of moving on, he chooses the path of revenge.
+Thus, we see Iago’s frustration grow stronger, and instead of moving on, he chooses the path of revenge.
 And we all know, revenge is a slippery slope.
 Iago is more than willing to slide down, dragging everything else down with him.

 Quote 2: “He hath a daily beauty in his life/That makes me ugly.”
 (Act 5, Scene 1)